Markov Decision Processes with Multiple Long-run Average Objectives: Introduction

+{\bf Related Work.} The study of Markov decision processes with multiple expectation objectives has been initiated in the area of applied probability theory, where it is known as {\em constrained MDPs}~\cite{Puterman, Altman}.
+The attention in the study of constrained MDPs has been focused mainly to restricted classes of MDPs, such as unichain MDPs where all states are visited infinitely often under any strategy.
+Such restriction both guarantees the existence of memoryless optimal strategies as well as simpler linear programming based algorithm for the problem, than the general case studied in this paper.

-{\bf Related Work.} In~\cite{CMH06} MDPs with multiple discounted reward functions were studied.
-It was shown that memoryless strategies suffice for Pareto optimization, and a polynomial time algorithm was given to approximate (up to a given relative error) the Pareto curve by reduction to multi-objective linear-programming and using the results of~\cite{PY00}.
+For general finite-state MDPs,~\cite{CMH06} studied MDPs with multiple discounted reward functions.
+It was shown that memoryless strategies suffice for Pareto optimization, and a polynomial-time algorithm was given to approximate (up to a given relative error) the Pareto curve by reduction to multi-objective linear programming and using the results of~\cite{PY00}.
 MDPs with multiple qualitative $\omega$-regular specifications were studied in~\cite{EKVY08}.
-It was shown that the Pareto curve can be approximated in polynomial time; the algorithm reduces the problem to MDPs with multiple reachability specifications, which can be solved by multi-objective linear-programming.
+It was shown that the Pareto curve can be approximated in polynomial time; the algorithm reduces the problem to MDPs with multiple reachability specifications, which can be solved by multi-objective linear programming.
 In~\cite{FKN+11}, the results of~\cite{EKVY08} were extended to combine $\omega$-regular and expected total reward objectives.
-MDPs with multiple mean-payoff functions under expectation objectives were considered in~\cite{Cha07}, and our results reveal flaws in the earlier paper, correct the flaws, and present significantly improved results (a polynomial time algorithm for finding a strategy achieving a given vector as compared to the previously known NP algorithm).
+MDPs with multiple mean-payoff functions under expectation objectives were considered in~\cite{Cha07}, and our analysis reveals flaws in the earlier paper, correct the flaws, and allows us to present significantly improved results (a polynomial-time algorithm for finding a strategy achieving a given vector as compared to the previously suggested incorrect NP algorithm).
 Moreover, the satisfaction objective has not been considered in multi-objective setting before, and even in single objective case it has been considered only in a very specific setting~\cite{BBE10}.

 {\mathsf{Runs}} {\mathsf{M}} {\mathsf{Cone}} {\mathbb{R}} [1]{\mathrm{lr}_{\mathrm{inf}}(#1)} [1]{\mathrm{lr}_{\mathrm{sup}}(#1)} {\mathsf{AcEx}} {\mathsf{AcSt}}